Nanolx/NanoDroid/doc/AlterInstallation.md

 whether to override an already existing app.

-`0` means that a ROM app is preferred against a NanoDroid app, where `1` means the NanoDroid apps is prefered.
+`0` means that a ROM app is preferred against a NanoDroid app, where `1` means the NanoDroid app is prefered.
+This applies to included applications [> Details](doc/Applications.md)

 `nanodroid_play=[0|1|2|3|4]`